zhang-chenfeng/SauceFinder/README.md

 - [ ] downloading & saving?
 - [x] probably some sort of input validation but anything wrong should just return 404
 - [ ] some sort of catch for connection timeout cause I have no idea what happens if your internet is off or nhentai is down
+- [ ] add clicking support of the viewer